Skip to content Mobile Contact Library A-Z

 Objectives/Learning Outcomes/Capability Development

-Learning Outcomes
+Program Learning Outcomes

 Overview of Learning Activities

-The course introduces interactive 3D graphics and animation through lectures, tutorials, laboratories and programming assignments.
-Lectures concentrate on new theory and principles, tutorials concentrate on deepening understanding of lecture material through exercises, laboratories concentrate on programming excercises and examples.
+The course introduces you to interactive 3D graphics and animation through lectures, tutorials, laboratories and programming assignments.
+Lectures concentrate on new theory and principles, tutorials concentrate on deepening understanding of lecture material through exercises, laboratories concentrate on programming exercises and examples.
 Lectures, tutorials and laboratories are closely related.
 Most new material is introduced in lectures, however some new material is introduced in laboratories through example programs.
-Completion of tutorial questions and laboratory exercises and projects, are designed to give further practice in the application of theory and procedures, and to give feedback on your progress and understanding.
+Completion of tutorial questions and laboratory exercises and projects are designed to give further practice in the application of theory and procedures, and to give feedback on your progress and understanding.
 Private study will consolidate your understanding of the theory and practice.

 Overview of Learning Resources

 You will make extensive use of computer laboratories and relevant software provided by the School.
-You will be able to access course information and learning materials through the Learning Hub (also known as online@RMIT) and may be provided with copies of additional materials in class or via email.
+You will be able to access course information and learning materials through myRMIT and may be provided with copies of additional materials in class or via email.
 Lists of relevant reference texts, resources in the library and freely accessible Internet sites will be provided.

 Use the RMIT Bookshop’s textbook list search page to find any recommended textbook(s).